sguduru2017/ticket-service/README.md

       * Actuator
       * DevTool

-   Additionally springfox dependency needs to be added to pom.xml manually to generate the REST API
+   Edit the pom.xml and manually add springfox dependency to generate the REST API Documentation

-2. Implemented business service "TicketServiceImpl" with interface provided - TicketService
+2. Implement business service "TicketServiceImpl"

 3. Implement the API using TicketServiceController (GET and POST methods to hold/reserve seats)

 4. Write JUnit tests for validating the API